Akash3121/Blockchain/Notes.md

 - is easy for others to confirm when it is solved

 Here is the puzzle that blockchains typically use: “What additional series of numbers can I add to the block, so that the hash I generate for the whole block starts with X number of zeros? (let’s assume four zeros for now)?”

+**Why does this works?**

+Because it is almost impossible to guess the input of a hash calculation, there is no straightforward way for a computer to calculate these additional numbers (which is called nonce - a number used only once).

+The only way to solve this puzzle is to try different nonce values.
+As a result, this inevitably takes time and energy to solve and, if more computers try to solve the same puzzle, they can guess the right nonce faster.
+Because a hash can be calculated instantaneously, once the nonce values are found, it is very easy for other computers to confirm that the puzzle is solved.

+When the puzzle for a new block is solved, that block can be added to the blockchain.